-COFA 9001 Education Studies S1 L3 C6
+COFA 9001 Education Studies

-This course aims to explore and analyse the history, philosophy and psychology of education in Australia and overseas for the purposes of the art teacher, the art administrator, and the art educator in a whole school environment.
+This course aims to explore and analyse the history. philosophy and psychology of education in Australia and overseas for the purposes of the art teacher, the art administrator, and the art educator in a whole school environment.
 Subject content will include - analysis of the distinctions between models of explanation, models and methodologies (e.g., anthropological, analytic); overview of the theories and methods involved in studying the history, philosophy, psychology, sociology, and politics of education.
 Analysis of the above issues will be made from the perspectives of - equity in schooling and focus on whole school change; disadvantaged education; accountability in the school - financial, social, educational; community involvement - work, education and unemployment; integration of minority groups; decision making - patterns, models, methods, leadership in a total school environment; control of education/schools, the politics of educational research and change, examination of an interactionist model of educational development and change.

-COFA 9002 Research Methods in S1 L3 C6 Art Education
+COFA 9002 Research Methods in S1 L3 C15 Art Education

 The aim of this subject is to provide students with a foundation study of educational research with particular emphasis on issues, problems and methods of art educational research.
 Subject matter will include introduction to research processes and products, quantitative and qualitative paradigms; the nature of inquiry; knowledge, facts and theory; description, explanation, prediction, causation; research ethics.
 Research concepts and structures: variability; experimentation; sampling and randomisation; measurement; observation; triangulation; validity and reliability; role of literature.
 Research methods: experimental and quasi-experimental; ex-post facto; correlational; case studies; surveys; action; fieldwork; historical, philosophical.
-Design and use of research instruments: surveys; questionnaires; interviews; observation schedules; unobtrusive methods; tests; experiments; scales; simulations; audits.
+Design and use of research instruments: surveys; observation schedules; questionnaires; interviews: scales: unobtrusive methods; tests; experiments;

+simulations; audits.
 Interpreting and reporting research: description and analysis of data; generalisability; reporting and publishing.
 Research trends in art education - historical; psychological; socio-cultural; philosophical.

-COFA 9003 Issues in Art Education S1 L3 C6
+COFA 9003 Issues in Art Education S1 L3 C15

-This subject aims to assist students in the identification and critical examination of contemporary issues in art education through historical, philosophical and sociological methods.
-Subject matter will include art education and the question of value; art education histories; art education advocacy; art education and excellence; art education and social theory;
+This subject will identify and critically examine contemporary issues in art education through hermeneutic and critical methodologies.
+Subject matter will be drawn from the following topics.
+Art education and the question of value; art education histories; art education advocacy; the excellence vs equity dilemma; art education; societal reproduction and stratification; discipline based art education; art education and technology.

-art education and future directions in education; discipline based art education; art education and leadership; art education and technology.